thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/art-gallery/Documentation/Dockerization/DockerizationResearchNotes.md

 **To build container:**

-`docker build - -rm -t productive-dev/proj-name:latest .` ^^ must be run inside root directory of project
+`docker build --rm -t productive-dev/proj-name:latest .` ^^ must be run inside root directory of project

 `docker image ls -> lists built images (use to check if built)`